-After years of putting our eyes through the abuse of websites screaming for our attention, with loud colors, wild graphics and by introducing understandings of user behavior, design thinking and process, websites started to focus on what's important: content and usability.
+After years of putting our eyes through the abuse of websites screaming for our attention, with loud colors, wild graphics, and by introducing understandings of user behavior, design thinking, and process, websites started to focus on what's important: content and usability.

-Sites became simpler, cleaner and clearer.
+Sites became simpler, cleaner, and clearer.
 In one word, minimalistic.

 SO, WHY MINIMALISM?

 When we talk about Minimalism, more than only a visual style, we talk about an approach.
 It is influenced by the minimalist background in architecture and design.
-A minimalist approach in web design translates by focusing on content, drawing attention to it in the best way possible and giving the user what he needs in the most quick and easy way.
+A minimalist approach in web design translates by focusing on content, drawing attention to it in the best way possible and giving the user what he needs in the quickest and easy way.
 In a nutshell, minimalism is simplicity.
 Is keeping what is fundamental and embracing that “less is more”.

 So here's the problem with the Minimalist websites: we, the designers, began focusing too much on the visual aspect of minimalism.
 We found a recipe that works and we repeat it again and again and again with the same elements, colors and fonts.
-This results in an almost homogenised Web.
+This results in an almost homogenized Web.
 Add to this the release of Material Guidelines by Google and all sites start to look the same.
 That’s just boring.

 Material Guidelines are presented as an universal and neutral language for web design that synthesises the classic principles of good design.